DiriiMQ/diriimq.github.io/_posts/2024-11-5-Acsenda-CTF-Challenge.md

 I got the opportunity to participate in the Ascenda CTF Challenge after applying for the Internship program.

+**Note**: This write-up is not public yet, only people with the shared link can view it.

 # Problem Overview

 The website is built using Ruby on Rails and is hosted on Fly.io: [problem](https://hello-anya.fly.dev/).
 The challenge is to find the flag from the given website.